xsonali/terraform-hubspoke/README.md

 Terraform Hub-Spoke Architecture on Azure
 =========================================

-This project provisions a Hub-and-Spoke network topology on Microsoft Azure using Terraform, deployed via Azure DevOps pipelines.
-It is a production-ready solution crafted for professional environments, adherence to security best practices, technical reference, skill development, and experimentation.
-The implementation embraces Infrastructure as Code (IaC) principles, featuring remote backend state management, CI/CD automation, and seamless integration between a local development environment and a GitHub repository to ensure efficient delivery.
+This practical project provisions a Hub-and-Spoke network topology on Microsoft Azure using Terraform, deployed through Azure DevOps pipelines.
+It is a production-ready solution designed for professional environments, aligned with security best practices, and suitable for use as a technical reference, skill development platform, or experimentation space.
+The implementation follows Infrastructure as Code (IaC) principles, incorporating remote backend state management, CI/CD automation, and seamless integration between a local development environment and a GitHub repository to ensure efficient and reliable delivery.
 Successful deployment requires a solid understanding of Terraform, the Azure cloud platform, DevOps workflows, and YAML syntax for pipeline configuration.

 --------------------
 Project Structure